Full text loading...

 This study aimed to examine the impact of quercetin on a mouse model of endometriosis and elucidate its underlying mechanisms.

 An endometriosis model was established using C57BL/6 mice, which were divided into three groups: 1) sham group, 2) model group, and 3) model group treated with daily gavage administration of 100 mg/kg/d quercetin.
-After three weeks, mice were euthanized, and histopathological examination was performed using hematoxylin and eosin (HE) staining.
-The microstructure of the lesions was examined using electron microscopy, and the expression level of S-adenosylmethionine (SAM) was measured using enzyme-linked immunosorbent assay (ELISA).
-Additionally, the expressions of related proteins, such as the peroxisome proliferator-activated receptor-γ (PPARγ) and methionine adenosyl-transferase 2A (MAT2A), were analyzed via Western blotting.
-Immunohistochemistry was employed to evaluate the expressions of Ki67, vimentin, vascular endothelial growth factor (VEGF), and Caspase-1.
+Histopathological examination was performed using hematoxylin and eosin (HE) staining.
+The microstructure of the lesions was examined using electron microscopy.
+The expressions levels of related proteins, such as the peroxisome proliferator-activated receptor-γ (PPARγ), methionine adenosyl-transferase 2A (MAT2A), Ki67 and VEGF was measured using Western blotting or Immunohistochemistry.

 Quercetin modulated the transcription of the MAT2A/PRMT5 gene by activating PPARγ activity, thereby influencing the ectopic implantation and growth of endometrial cells.